 What are the risks of using a birth control implant?

-Serious complications with the birth control implant are rare, but it’s still important to know about the potential risks.
+Serious complications with the birth control implant are rare but may include:

-• Improper insertion, which can lead to the implant making its way into a blood vessel.
+• improper insertion, which can result in the implant moving into a blood vessel

-Birth control implants must be removed after three years.
-They can also be removed earlier if you wish.
-You have to make an appointment with a healthcare professional to have the implant removed.
+A birth control implant must be removed after 3 years.
+You can have it removed sooner if you wish.
+You need to make an appointment with a healthcare professional to have the implant removed.

 How is a birth control implant removed?

-To remove the implant, a clinician will first numb your arm.
-Then they’ll make a small incision where the implant is located and take the implant out.
-At that time, another implant can be inserted.
-If you choose not to get a new implant, you must use another form of contraception to prevent pregnancy.
+To remove the implant, a healthcare professional first numbs your arm.
+Then they usually make a small incision where the implant is located and take the implant out.
+At that time, they can insert another implant.
+If you choose not to get a new implant, you must use another form of birth control to prevent pregnancy.

 Yes, you can get a new implant right after having the old one removed.
-Just let a healthcare professional know that’s what you want when you make your appointment.
+Just let a healthcare professional know when you make your appointment.

-How much you’ll pay for a birth control implant depends on whether or not you’re insured.
+How much you’ll pay for a birth control implant depends on whether you have health insurance.

-The Affordable Care Act (ACA) requires that birth control is covered without a copayment or coinsurance, regardless of your plan type and whether you’ve met your annual deductible.
-Other services, however, like administration and fees of the insertion or removal of an implant are not specified in the ACA.
+The Affordable Care Act (ACA) requires that birth control be covered without a copayment or coinsurance, regardless of your plan type and whether you’ve met your annual deductible.
+But other services, such as administration and fees for the insertion or removal of an implant, are not specified in the ACA.

-According to the Planned Parenthood site, the birth control implant can cost up to $1,300, but it’s often covered for free under health insurance plans.
+According to Planned Parenthood, the birth control implant can cost up to $2,200, but it’s often fully covered by health insurance plans.

-Removal of the implant can cost up to $300, but that too may be covered for free under health insurance plans.
-Prices can change unexpectedly, so if you have any questions, it’s best to ask before your visit.
+Removal of the implant can cost up to $300, but that, too, may be fully covered by health insurance plans.
+Prices can change unexpectedly, so it’s best to ask before your visit if you have any questions.

 Most people who have Medicare or Medicaid don’t pay anything at all for the implant.
-Those that do have to pay an out-of-pocket share may pay up to $1,030, which is the current list price for the device.
+Those who do have to pay an out-of-pocket share may pay up to $1,092.48, which is the current list price for the device.

 If you don’t have insurance, the ACA Marketplace offers private insurance plans for people who don’t have coverage through their employer.
 Birth control is covered by the plans sold on the marketplace.